zijuncheng/wine/README.md

   <img src="pics/wine_flavor3.png" align="center" style="height: 250px"/>

   -OR provides specific information on a particular bottle.
-This is the main subject to learn from in this project.
-NWF and Wiki add value to this third stage of unsupervised learning.
+This is the main subject to learn from.
+NWF and Wiki set foundations to this third stage of unsupervised learning.

 ##### Distance Functions
 - Both Euclidean and Cosine Distance are used.
 They both provide reasonable results.
 However, it is worth noting that when less information are presented, cosine delivers a more consistent answer.